Grand Loge des Philadelphes

 The Philadelphians recruited principally amongst revolutionary socialists, but gained few recruits in Italian émigré circles because of their sharp criticisms of Mazzini.
 Hence the lack of Italians in the International Association.
 This however changed in 1858-9 as the war between Piedmont and Austria started to brew.
 Despite the publication of a Manifesto criticising Mazzini for his anti-socialist stance emanating from the International Association, it was not signed by any of the leaders of La Commune Révolutionnaire or the Philadelphians.
-Evidence in the Vienna Staatsarchiv shows that there was a faction fight, and that the Philadelphians were opting for a rapprochment with Mazzini.
+Evidence in the Vienna Staatsarchiv shows that there was a faction fight, and that the Philadelphians were opting for a rapprochement with Mazzini.
 Napoleon III's support for Piedmont facilitated Garibaldi's victories, even if they did not indicate a leftward political trajectory on behalf of the emperor.

 Following his campaign in Italy, Garibaldi set up the International Legion, led by Ludwik Mieroslawski, and from 1859 to 1864 the Philadelphians concentrated on giving him support.
-According to La monde maçonnique (1874) Garibaldi, Mazzini, Charles Bradlaugh and Louis Blanc were all members of the London Lodge of the United Philadelphians".
+According to Le monde maçonnique (1874) Garibaldi, Mazzini, Charles Bradlaugh and Louis Blanc were all members of the London Lodge of the United Philadelphians".
 A bloc was formed by the largely French Philadelphians with Garibaldi and his Italian followers.
 Soon their ranks were swelled by Belgians and Swiss, who then set about organising a new international organisation to replace the International Association.
 In 1863 Johan Philip-Becker sent out an invitation to a Congress of democratic and republican movements from all the countries of Western Europe.
 The Congress was held in Brussels in September 1863, prersided over by Pierre Coulery from La Chaux-de-Fonds in Switzerland.
 It issued a resolution to create an Association Fédérative Universelle de la Démocratie.
-However this was eclipsed by Garibaldi's trip to London and the attempt to agitate among workers groups and democratric organisations.
+However this was eclipsed by Garibaldi's trip to London and the attempt to agitate among workers groups and democratic organisations.

 The Philadelphians were very active in organising a reception for Garibaldi in London, setting up a special society called La France Libre.
 Official negotiations with government circles collapsed, but the Philadelphians played a major role in linking up with grassroots organisations.
 During this agitation they dropped the phrase "République Démocratique et Sociale Universelle", and socialist agitation took second place behind developing stronger relations between French and Italian democrats.
 No mention was made of Garibaldi's 1860 promise that the International Legion would carry the struggle to their own countries once Italy was liberated.
 However, the Philadelphians were moving towards mass politics and away from trying to influence government circles, particularly amongst their Belgian and Swiss allies, who had born the brunt of the organising the 1863 Congress in Belgium.
 Whether the Order of Memphis had set up groups in Geneva and Brussels remains unclear.
 At this time members of groups of Parisian workers visited London to acquaint themselves with the English Labour Movement.
 Their approach was much more open and popular than the clandestine methods which the Order of Memphis had preserved from earlier generations.
 Yet the Philadelphes made a significant contribution to the setting up of the International Workingmen's Association.